g6123/node-smtpd-lite/README.md

 #### receiver.replaceSocket(socket)

-Replaces the socket [Receiver](#class-receiver) object uses.
-Also it removes event listeners registered by [Receiver](#class-receiver) from the old socket, and set the same listeners on the new socket.
+Replaces the socket which the receiver uses.
+Also it removes, from the old socket, event listeners registered by receiver, and sets the same listeners on the new socket.

 #### Event: 'sessionStart'
-Emitted when the server was connected to new client or client made new session (end of `DATA` or `RSET`).
+Emitted when the server was connected to a new client or the client made new session (`RSET` or the end of `DATA`.)

 #### Event: 'sessionEnd'
 - [Parser](#class-parser) parser

-Emitted when the server has fully recevied a mail or the client made new session (end of `DATA` or `RSET`).
-Not emitted when the connection has been closed before any mail was received or session was reset.
+Emitted when the server reached the end of a mail or the client made new session (`RSET` or the end of `DATA`.)
+Not emitted when the connection has been closed or session been reset before any mail had been received.

 ---